 “I know because I am you,” were words I spoke in my It Gets Better video, and turned out to be one of the most heatedly debated moments in my online life (next to the transsexual vs. transgender brouhaha).
 It was a moment of impromptu human revelation.
-It was something I had said from the heart, something that I didn’t have in my talking points while I recorded my coming out video.
+It was something I had said from the heart, something that I didn’t have in my talking points while I recorded my It Gets Better video.
 It was the one thing I knew for sure as I sat there pouring my heart out for the world to see.

 And it was something that a number of personal blogs attacked: “Well, she is not me…coming off Oprah-esque with supermodel looks.”